 The group is committed to maintain a strong capital position in order to be a robust and sustainable insurer for its policyholders and other stakeholders.
 The objective is to maintain a solvency ratio well above the minimum levels as defined in the risk appetite statements and above the relevant management threshold levels.
 Sensitivities are periodically performed for principal risks and annual stress tests are performed to test a.s.r.’s robustness to withstand moderate to severe scenarios.
 An additional objective is to achieve a combination of a capital position and a risk profile that is at least in line with a 'single A' rating by Standard & Poor’s.

 The SCR is reported on a quarterly basis and proxies are made on both a monthly and weekly basis.
 The internal minimum solvency ratio for a.s.r. as formulated in the risk appetite statement is 120%.
 The lower limit solvency target is 140%.
 The management threshold level for the solvency ratio is above 160%.
-The solvency ratio stood at 196% at 31 December 2021 after final dividend, which was comfortably above the internal requirement of 120% and the management threshold level of 160%.
+The solvency ratio stood at 222% at 31 December 2022 after final dividend and proceeds of the share issue, which was comfortably above the internal requirement of 120% and the management threshold level of 160%.

 The table below shows how the eligible own funds of a.s.r. relate to the different capital targets.